-At The Community School, we’re teaching students to engage with the world like no other school.
-We immerse ourselves in the very real work of learning through doing, of tackling problems that are affecting us all, on micro and macro levels.
+At The Community School, we teach students to engage with the world like no other school.
+We immerse ourselves in the very real work of learning through doing, by tackling problems that are affecting us all, on micro and macro levels.
 For this work to be relevant, impactful, and truly useful to all involved, our model is largely integrated, blurring artificial boundaries between subjects and skills.

-In 2017-18, our multi-age pilot group embraced the challenge of addressing the question: how can we sustainably provide our own food locally, year round?
-The answer they tested included designing and building model systems for a bioshelter, a four-season greenhouse which uses permaculture and solar design to grow crops without added amendments, fossil fuels, or external power sources, and which includes the growing of carbohydrates and proteins, making the outputs not only environmentally sustainable but able to meet the nutritional needs of a community.
+Our multi-age pilot group embraced the challenge of addressing the question: how can we sustainably provide our own food locally, year round?
+The answer students tested included designing and building model systems for a bioshelter, a four-season greenhouse which uses permaculture and solar design to grow crops without added amendments, fossil fuels, or external power sources, and which includes the growing of carbohydrates and proteins, making the outputs not only environmentally sustainable but able to meet the nutritional needs of a community.

 At The Community School, students are learning concepts and skills, and figuring out how to put them to use, first through modeling, then with scale construction, and finally, doing an actual build-out of their plan.

-In 2018-19, we took a cue from Finland, the leading educational hotspot in the world, which is embarking on one of the most radical overhauls in modern education.
-By 2020, the country plans to phase out teaching individual subjects such as maths, chemistry and physics, and instead teach students by topic or broad phenomena (Macdonald, 2015).
-Our current pilot has expanded into a full-school, 3.5 hour per day integrated program.
-The challenge at hand, literally built on last year’s work of developing functional systems to sustain a bioshelter, addressed the question of waste, especially given the news that China would no longer accept our recycling.
+We took a cue from Finland, the leading educational hotspot in the world, which is embarking on one of the most radical overhauls in modern education.
+The country plans to phase out teaching individual subjects such as maths, chemistry and physics, and instead teach students by topic or broad phenomena (Macdonald, 2015).
+Our pilot expanded into a full-school, 3.5 hour per day integrated program.
+The challenge at hand, literally built on the previous year’s work of developing functional systems to sustain a bioshelter, addressed the question of waste.

 Students chewed on the concept of privilege while addressing the question: is it ethical to sell our waste to someone else, and does this absolve us of responsibility for the planetary repercussions of this waste?
-We’re also tackling the waste issue by exploring, inventing, and designing a way to use locally-sourced recyclables as the building materials for our bioshelter and intentional co-housing community of tiny houses.
+We also tackled the waste issue by exploring, inventing, and designing a way to use locally-sourced recyclables (namely glass bottles which weren’t being recycled locally) as the building materials for our bioshelter and intentional co-housing community of tiny houses.

 - do the actions of one person matter?